Updated Mar 02, 2026

-Students want dependable access to core materials, inclusive formats, and reading routes that connect directly to assessment.
-Across 14,058 National Student Survey (NSS) comments on learning resources, 67.7% are positive, but disabled students’ tone trails non-disabled peers by −7.4 points.
-Within anthropology as defined by the sector’s Common Aggregation Hierarchy used for subject benchmarking, ~952 student comments show that resources work best when paired with responsive teaching and predictable assessment support.
-In NSS, learning resources span libraries, digital platforms and equipment; the Common Aggregation Hierarchy groups disciplines consistently so providers can compare subject-level practice.
+Across 14,058 National Student Survey (NSS) comments on learning resources (see NSS open-text analysis methodology), 67.7% are positive, but disabled students’ tone is 7.4 points lower than non-disabled peers (−7.4).
+Within anthropology, as defined by the sector’s Common Aggregation Hierarchy (CAH) used for subject benchmarking, ~952 student comments show that resources work best when paired with responsive teaching and predictable assessment support.
+In the NSS, learning resources span libraries, digital platforms, and equipment; CAH groups disciplines consistently so providers can compare subject-level practice.

 Anthropology students describe a mix of physical and digital study, drawing on e‑journals and databases alongside handling material culture.
-What matters is not only availability but how resources align with modules, assessment briefs and the rhythm of the academic year.
+What matters is not just availability, but how resources align with modules, assessment briefs, and the rhythm of the academic year.

 How do students navigate digital and physical resources?

-Access works for most students, but gaps persist where off‑campus authentication or accessibility routes are opaque.
-Libraries that provide alternative formats by default, make assistive routes obvious at the point of need, and keep physical collections discoverable alongside e‑resources reduce friction.
-Simple, single-location signposting to key platforms, and extended access windows where possible, support students who study outside daytime hours.
+Access works for most students, but gaps persist when off‑campus authentication or accessibility routes are unclear (see how history students compare digital and traditional learning resources for a closely related pattern).
+Libraries reduce friction when they provide alternative formats by default, make assistive routes obvious at the point of need, and keep physical collections discoverable alongside e‑resources.
+Simple, single-location signposting to key platforms, plus extended access windows where possible, support students who study outside daytime hours.

 Where do expectations about content delivery diverge from reality?

-Students expect resources to map onto module outcomes, assessment briefs and exam preparation.
-Tensions arise when recorded lectures or slides are misaligned, or when readings do not prepare students for tasks.
-In anthropology, comments on marking criteria carry a negative sentiment index of −46.9, so programmes benefit from annotated exemplars, checklist-style rubrics and predictable feedback turnaround that tie resources to assessment demands.
+Students expect resources to map to module outcomes, assessment briefs, and exam preparation.
+Tensions arise when recorded lectures or slides are misaligned, or when readings do not prepare students for assessed tasks.
+In anthropology, comments on marking criteria carry a negative sentiment index of −46.9 (see sentiment analysis for universities in the UK for interpretation).
+Programmes benefit from annotated exemplars, checklist-style rubrics, and predictable feedback turnaround, which help students connect resources to assessment demands.

 What makes resources engaging and useful to anthropology students?